mercy2026/Welcome-To-Board/README.md

 # Welcome-To-Board Game
-It is an interactive board game, where the player is an architect that has to build a neighborhood They create the neighborhood by filling up each of the houses on the sheet, with numbers.
+It is an interactive board game, where the player is an architect that has to build a neighborhood.

+Summary:
+They create the neighborhood by filling up each of the houses on the sheet, with numbers.
 In this game there was a deck of cards.
 Each card will have a number and a corresponding action (Market, Fence, Pool, Park, Bis, and Construction).
 Each round 3 cards will be revealed from the deck.
 The player will choose which one out of the three they will pick to place on one of their houses.